-The CDSB Framework sets out an approach for reporting environmental information & natural capital in mainstream reports, such as the annual report, 10-K filing or integrated report.
+The CDSB Framework sets out an approach for reporting environmental information & natural capital in mainstream reports, such as annual reports, 10-K filing, or integrated report.

 The CDSB Framework for reporting environmental information & natural capital is designed to help organizations prepare and present environmental information in mainstream reports for the benefit of investors.
 It allows investors to assess the relationship between specific environmental matters and the organization's strategy, performance and prospects.